GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: METHODOLOGY

 \textit{Remark}: Note that even without our assumption maintaining asymmetry in subgames, Strategy 1 results in a Nash equilibrium.
 However, if we demand an SPE, undesirable Nash equilibria involving non-credible threats are culled, and the equilibrium induced by Strategy 1 remains.
 This gives us guarantees on future behavior as neither agent will have any incentive to deviate from this strategy in future subgames.

+However, being an SPE distinguishes this equilibrium from other undesirable Nash equilibria by preventing non-credible threats resulting from future irrational behavior.
+For instance, another Nash equilibrium would be for the agent farther from $\mathcal{Q}$ to say, ``I will move toward the goal as fast as possible, so you must slow down if you do not want to collide with me," and take on the leader role while the closer agent takes on the follower role.
+Indeed, given that the farther agent plays the leader role, the closer agent would not move faster as then the farther agent would collide into it.
+However, trusting in the rationality of the farther agent, if the closer agent were to reach $\mathcal{Q}$ first we know that the farther agent would be forced to slow to avoid collision and so its threat is not credible--it is worse off if it follows through on the threat.

-\textit{Remark}: Why would agents communicate accurately when it is not aligned with their interests?
-Work has been done in experimental economics \cite{rabin2006experimental} showing that people are willing to make small sacrifices for those in their vicinity even if it technically is against their interests to do so.
+\textit{Remark}: Work in experimental economics \cite{rabin2006experimental} shows that people are willing to make small sacrifices for those in their vicinity even if it technically is against their interests to do so.
 Thus, we believe that our communication model between agents is reasonable since it allows for courteous behavior mimicking that exhibited by humans.
 The primary purpose of Strategy 1 is to serve as a competent backup plan for when communication does not work out for whatever reason.